 Why you’ll love this chicken al pastor recipe

 - Surprisingly easy!
-All you need to do is blend the marinade ingredients, let the chicken soak in the flavors, and quickly cook the chicken in a skillet on the stove!
+Just like with pollo asado, all you need to do is blend the marinade ingredients, let the chicken soak in the flavors, and quickly cook the chicken in a skillet on the stove!
+It’s one of the reasons why I make this so often for my family.

 - Great for tacos.
-Chicken al pastor is a triumph when served in a tortilla with caramelized pineapple chunks, guacamole, and crumbled cotija cheese.
+Chicken al pastor is fabulous when served in a tortilla with caramelized pineapple chunks, guacamole, and crumbled cotija cheese.

 While you can find most of these ingredients at any major grocery store, some may be easier to find in Mexican grocers or Latin markets.
 This is what you need: